 Five Things Families Need to Know About Filing the FAFSA

-For those of you waiting to file your 2016 taxes before starting the FAFSA, wait no longer.
-With the implementation of “prior-prior year data,” your upcoming financial aid awards are actually based off your 2015 tax information.
-The great part is this: because the IRS already has your tax records, the electronic FAFSA will let you use the IRS data retrieval tool to populate the fields in the Financial Information sections.
-This feature streamlines the process and saves you the time of tracking down pages of tax information.
-(It still wouldn’t hurt to double check that the information appears to be correct.)
+Your upcoming financial aid awards are actually based off your family’s tax information from last year.
+Because the IRS already has those tax records, the electronic FAFSA will let you use the IRS data retrieval tool to populate the fields in the Financial Information sections.
+This feature streamlines the process and saves you the time of tracking down pages of tax information — but it still wouldn’t hurt to double check that the information appears to be correct.

 2) Know your deadlines